MPP Admission: Frequently Asked Questions

 I took the GRE and want to send the scores to USC.
 What is the institution code and department code?

-When registering for the GRE, applicants should use the following institution code: GRE 4852.
+When registering for the GRE test, applicants should use the following institution codes: GRE 4852.
 An applicant does not need to list a department code.

 I did not list the correct department code.
 What should I do?